Environmental Management

 Environmental education

-(Held seven times up until fiscal 2020; not held in fiscal 2021 due to the coronavirus pandemic)
+(Exchanges with local elementary and junior high schools were held seven times up until fiscal 2020; not held between fiscal 2021 and fiscal 2023 due to the coronavirus pandemic)

 Initiatives in the local community